A new era of north London derby

 Conte won’t want a repeat of the 2-2 draw with Liverpool, in that the entertainment for the neutral meant a sacrifice of control and order for Spurs.

-Swinging the other way, Chelsea dominated in a 2-0 victory in the Carabao Cup.
+Swinging the other way, Chelsea dominated in a 2-0 victory in the Carabao Cup and were on top for long periods of a 1-0 win in the second leg on Wednesday evening.
 For the visit of Arsenal he will expect a happy medium; staying compact in their midblock, refusing space in behind but not overcommitting to counter-attacks either.

 He is unlikely to get his way.